WebComponentsGuide/webcomponents.guide/learn/components/index.md

 class_.

 To define a _Custom Element_, you can use the global `customElements` API.
 You won't need to include any JavaScript libraries to use `customElements`, it's a global that already exists, like `console` or `localStorage`.
-There are two types of elements you can define:
+You can define two types of element:

 ## Autonomous Custom Elements